dsanchezp18/econ899/notebooks/notes.md

 - Patent applications do not necessarily mean innovation.
 How many of these get granted?
 Data.
 In introduction, likely.

+- Small businesses were shown to not have problems patenting.

 - The AITC is not an R&D tax credit, it is an investment tax credit!!
 The effect is that more investment is made, not necessarily more R&D. This has to be clearly stated.

     - It is fundamentally different from the SR\&ED tax credit.